GabrielleYnara/habit-tracker/README.md

     - The user can input a trigger and outcome.
     - The habit should be associated with its creator user.

-2. **As a logged-in user, I want to search a habit for its name,** so I can see the days I’ve completed it.
+2. **As a logged-in user, I want to search a habit for,** so I can see the days I’ve completed it.
     - The habit must exist.
         * :warning: The application should show an error if the habit is not found.
     - The application should show the habit and the habit track related to the habit or an empty list.